bevry-archive/buildr/README.md

 ```

-If you would like to further customise the build process, the following is available to you under the `buildr` key:
+If you would like configure it even further, the following options are available under the `buildr` key:

 - `compress`: a boolean value or an object, if an object:
 	- `js`: a boolean value